Physicians share their allergy prevention advice

 How’s your view?
 While both portable and room air conditioners require windows for installation, RACs tend to block more of the view than PACs and can’t be moved as easily.

 How much power do you need?
 Regardless of whether you choose a RAC or PAC, you’ll need a model that’s powerful enough to cool the room.
-Use this calculator to determine how many BTUs you’ll need based on the square footage of the area you’re trying to cool.
+Use this guidance from the U.S. Department of Energy to determine how many BTUs you’ll need based on the square footage of the area you’re trying to cool.

 Avoid Kitchen Redesign Regret